dsaragih/snake-ai/README.md

 - If the game is lost or won, press SPACE to restart.

 ### Algorithms
-Broadly, we are using the AStar algorithm and Hamiltonian cycles to beat the game.
+Broadly, the program uses the AStar algorithm and Hamiltonian cycles to beat the game.
 The Hamiltonian cycle is generated using Prim's Algorithm for minimum spanning trees, and AStar was used to find shortcuts in the cycle.